Even my best efforts sometimes fail to turn up much of note about certain artists who lived and worked at Lake Chapala.

 Joe Vines.
 1976.
 Contemplative Violinist.
 Credit: Design Plus Gallery, San Francisco.

 Joe (Joseph) Vines is a case in point.
-Even though several artists I have interviewed in the past decade have mentioned him—and recall his work—I have managed to find out virtually nothing about this elusive artist who lived in the late 1960s in Jocotepec.
+Even though several artists I have interviewed in the past decade have mentioned him—and recall his work—I have managed to find out virtually nothing about this elusive artist, who lived in the late 1960s in Jocotepec.
 His address in a 1968 directory was listed as Morelos Ote 186, Jocotepec.

-Vines-Joe-GR-1968-13-July-sJoe Vines, mistakenly spelled as either Jo Vines or Joe Vine in some contemporary news reports, was a male artist who signed his work “Jovines.”
+Joe Vines, sometimes mistakenly spelled as either Jo Vines or Joe Vine in contemporaneous news reports, was a male artist who signed his work “Jovines.”
 He held a solo show in March 1968 at the “Galería Ajijic Bellas Artes,” administered by Hudson and Mary Rose, that was located at Marcos Castellanos #15 (at the intersection with Constitución) in Ajijic.
 Reviewing the show, Allyn Hunt described his work as “sparkling, colorful silkscreen prints.”

 Vines’ work was also included in a “collective fine crafts show” at the same gallery in May 1968, alongside examples of work by Mary Rose; Hudson Rose; Peter Huf and his wife, Eunice (Hunt) Huf; Ben Crabbe; Gail Michel, Joe Rowe and Beverly Hunt.
 On that occasion, Vines, who was described as “an excellent serigrapher” contributed “several unpretentious sculptures.”

 According to Peter Huf, Vines exhibited only rarely.
-Muralist Tom Brudenell, who lived in Jocotepec at the time, recalled that Vines was an older artist and “a long-time painter in oils”, who used his sound technique to produce commercial ‘pot boilers,’ shown by Marilyn Hodge in the Galería 8 de Julio in Guadalajara.
+Muralist Tom Brudenell, who lived in Jocotepec at the time, recalled that Vines was an older artist and “a long-time painter in oils”, who used sound technique to produce commercial ‘pot boilers,’ shown by Marilyn Hodge in the Galería 8 de Julio in Guadalajara.

 Joe Vines.
 1970s.
 Abstract.
 Credit: Design Plus Gallery, San Francisco